Plasmodium berghei: Gene interactions

 An. gambiae's hemocytes transcribe a wide array of molecular responses to Plasmodium infections.
 In response to this species, Baton et al., 2009 find this includes increased expression of the prophenoloxidase gene, cascading to increase phenoloxidase and thereby melanization.

 Treatment

 Some phytochemicals show efficacy against P. berghei.
 Bankole et al., 2016 find Markhamia tomentosa to be highly effective, comparable to chloroquine, while Monoon longifolium is also significantly effective.
 They find Trichilia heudelotii to be ineffective.

+TMEM33 is an endoplasmic reticulum localized protein that is essential for all life cycle stages of Plasmodium berghei.
+It is an important regulator of intracellular calcium homeostasis.
+In humans and other eukaryotes, TMEM33 is a stress-inducible ER transmembrane protein, and is the regulator of UPR response elements.
+UPR regulators and ER stress response elements play an important role in the blood stage infection and mosquito transmission of Plasmodium berghei.
+Targeted deletions of TMEM33 show reduced parasitemia and mortality, indicating its potential as a drug target.

+The autophagy-related genes of Plasmodium berghei, PbATG5, PbATG8, and PbATG12 respond to 5-fluorouracil and chloroquine treatment, resulting in their upregulation and leading to apoptosis.

 History

 This species was first described by Vincke and Lips in 1948 in the Belgian Congo.